All Episodes

 Nope.

-No penalty for lib suggesting violence.
+No penalty for Lib suggesting violence.

 We don't support boycotts, but the point is well taken.

-One and we've actually actually spoken privately together.
+And we've actually spoken privately together.

 Same thing with Kaylee in the green room one time, and we shared a cookie from the green room.

-Uh welcome both of you uh to the program.
+Welcome both of you to the program.

-Uh you know, Kaylee, let's start with you.
+You know, Kaylee, let's start with you.

 They don't stop.